sandunwira/Node.js-Server/README.md

 # Node.js-Server
-This is a web server with a error page, powered by Node.js and Express
+This is a web server with a error page for Replit, powered by Node.js and Express

 ### To keep this REPL always on, follow these steps: